 Manufactured housing is a regional business and the primary geographic market for a typical manufacturing facility is within a 350-mile radius.
-Each of our manufacturing facilities typically serves between 120 and 160 retailers.
+Each of our HUD Code manufacturing facilities serves approximately 150 retailers and our park model and vacation cabin facility serves approximately 50 ongoing dealers along with a large number of one time purchasers.
 Because we produce homes to fill existing wholesale and retail orders, our manufacturing plants generally do not carry finished goods inventories, except for homes awaiting delivery.

-The following table sets forth the total number of homes sold and the number of manufacturing facilities operated by us for the fiscal years indicated, excluding homes produced at idled manufacturing facilities that have been classified as discontinued operations in our consolidated financial statements:
+The following table sets forth the total number of homes sold and the number of manufacturing facilities operated by us for the fiscal years indicated:

 Year Ended March 31,

-2002 2003 2004
+2005 2004 2003

 Homes sold:

-Single-section 943 979 1,138
+Single-section 1,251 1,138 979

-Multi-section 2,243 2,396 2,508
+Multi-section 2,741 2,508 2,396

-Total homes sold 3,186 3,375 3,646
+Total homes sold 3,992 3,646 3,375

 Operating manufacturing facilities at end of period 3 3 3